 Work experience as a RN is not required for enrollment in the online program.
 However, applicants without previous RN experience or current employment as a RN who enroll in the online RN-BSN program will be required to take NUR4945L, Professional Nursing Integration, for 2 credit hours with a preceptorship if they are not employed as a RN by the semester prior to that course.
 Questions regarding the employment policy acceptability of experience are currently best directed to Dr. Debi Wagner, RN-BSN Program Director, at email@example.com.

-> Provided below are several tools/resources for distance learners to review:
+Provided below are several tools and resources for distance learners to review:

-> Distance Learning Student Services
+Distance Learning Student Services

 Additionally, information may be obtained at http://onlinedegree.unf.edu/ or by phoning (855) 478-2013.
 This includes the tuition and fees for the modularized RN-BSN track.

 *Note: each cohort must enroll a minimum of 25 registered nurses in order to “make.”